The Glitter Band: Later career

-Pete Phipps still performs live as The Glitter Band.
-In April 2010, The Glitter Band performed at Scala, Kings Cross, London where they were joined by special guests Angie Bowie and Adam Ant.
+Pete Phipps still performs live as the Glitter Band.
+In April 2010, the Glitter Band performed at Scala, King's Cross, London, where they were joined by special guests Angie Bowie and Adam Ant.
 Rossall and Harvey Ellison continued to tour with their band, releasing the album Glitteresque in 2008, which was subsequently withdrawn from circulation by their record company because of trademark infringement.
 Following Ellison's death in 2017, Rossall continued to tour for the rest of his life.

 Springate and Shephard also wrote the UK's 2000 Eurovision Song Contest entry, "Don't Play That Song Again" performed by Nicki French.

 Phipps and Shephard appeared in the Identity Parade line-up on the first episode of Never Mind The Buzzcocks, recorded on 28 October 1996.

 In December 2013, John Rossall released a new single, a Glitter styled version of the classic "White Christmas".
 In 2014 the song "Angel Face" was included on the soundtrack of the hit Spanish film The Face of an Angel.

 Springate retired from the band in 2019, and in August 2020 Phipps, the only remaining original member, released his first solo album entitled Wherever You Are.

 John Rossall died on 2 October 2021, at the age of 75.